coffee-clang/docs/project.md

 #### package.description

 The description of the package.
+Mandatory field.
 The value is a text.

 #### package.license

 The license of the package.
+Mandatory field.
 The value is a text, which can be a common abbreviation of a known license or the text of the license